 As mentioned above, the headline aim is to help inform the general public worldwide about the many helpless dogs looking for their forever homes.
 Colleen hopes that potential pooch owners will consider adopting a pet on this special day rather than going straight to a breeder or pet store for a new puppy.
 By sharing her story and increasing the awareness of National Dog Day she is able to change the lives of many four-legged friends for the better.

 Acknowledge family dogs, service dogs and assistance dogs worldwide.

 A few weeks ago I wrote a post called International Assistance Dog Week which talked all about the amazing benefits that assistance dogs provide their owners with.
 Another aim of National Dog Day is to acknowledge family dogs as well as service dogs such as military dogs, law enforcement dogs, personal protection dogs and an array of assistance dogs.
 National dog day celebrates both mixed and pure breed dogs as well as every dog on the planet.
 This is a day to definitely celebrate if you’re a serious dog lover like myself as well as Colleen who founded National Dog Day back in 2004.

-I hope you all liked today’s short and simple post about National Dog Day, I’m a serious dog lover if you haven’t guessed already and really loved writing about this canine caring day.
-If you enjoyed today’s post then let me know by hitting that button or giving it a share so other pet lovers can learn about epoch.pet and our diverse range of content.
-I’ve taken the time this week to really plan out the rest of this year’s posts and I have some interesting ones heading your way soon, so make sure you hit that follow button to never miss a post.
+I hope you all liked today’s short and simple post about National Dog Day; I’m a severe dog lover if you haven’t guessed already and loved writing about this canine caring day.
+If you enjoyed today’s post, then let me know by hitting that button or giving it a share so other pet lovers can learn about epoch.pet and our diverse range of content.
+I’ve taken the time this week to plan out the rest of this year’s posts, and I have some interesting ones heading your way soon, so make sure you hit that follow button never to miss a post.

 Thanks for checking in and be sure to follow/subscribe to the epoch.pet to never miss a post and follow us on social media, or get in touch with us on Facebook @epoch.pet